Magneto (Marvel Comics): Publication history

 Asked about the Malcolm X/Martin Luther King Jr. parallels, Claremont also said "It was too close [in the 1970s].
 It had only been a few years since the assassinations.
 In a way, it seemed like that would be too raw.
 My resonance to Magneto and Xavier was borne more out of the Holocaust.
 It was coming face to face with evil, and how do you respond to it?
 In Magneto's case it was violence begets violence.
 In Xavier's it was the constant attempt to find a better way...
 As we got distance from the '60s, the Malcolm X-Martin Luther King-Mandela resonance came into things.
 It just fit."

 Magneto's first original title was the four-issue miniseries Magneto (Nov.
 1996-Feb.
 1997), by writers Peter Milligan and Jorge Gonzalez, and penciller Kelley Jones.
 In the miniseries, Magneto had been de-aged and suffered from amnesia, calling himself Joseph; it was later revealed that Joseph was a younger clone of Magneto.
-Later, Magneto became ruler of the nation Genosha.
-Later, Magneto appeared in two miniseries; Magneto Rex (written by Joe Pruett and drawn by Brandon Peterson) and Magneto: Dark Seduction (written by Fabian Nicieza and drawn by Roger Cruz).
+Later, Magneto became ruler of the nation Genosha and then appeared in two miniseries; Magneto Rex (written by Joe Pruett and drawn by Brandon Peterson) and Magneto: Dark Seduction (written by Fabian Nicieza and drawn by Roger Cruz).

 A trade paperback novel detailing Magneto's childhood, X-Men: Magneto Testament was written by Greg Pak and released in September 2008.
 Pak based Magneto Testament on accounts from Holocaust survivors.
 Before the publication of X-Men: Magneto Testament, Magneto's personal background and history were invented in The Uncanny X-Men #150 (Aug.
 1981).
-He was portrayed as a Jewish Holocaust survivor; while searching for his wife Magda, a Sinti, Magneto maintained a cover identity as a Sinti.
+He was portrayed as a Jewish Holocaust survivor; while searching for his wife Magda, a Sintesa, Magneto maintained a cover identity as a Sinto.
 This created confusion among some readers as to Magneto's heritage, until his Jewish background was confirmed in Magneto: Testament.